OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 ## Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14-tagged}

+The document uses the following terms

-* Digital Twin -
+Digital Twin:
-      Virtual instance of a physical system (twin) that is continually updated with the latter's performance, maintenance and health status data throughout the physical system's life cycle (as defined in Section 2.2 of
+: Virtual instance of a physical system (twin) that is continually updated with the latter's performance, maintenance and health status data throughout the physical system's life cycle (as defined in  {{Section 2.2 of ?I-D.irtf-nmrg-network-digital-twin-arch}}
-      {{?I-D.irtf-nmrg-network-digital-twin-arch}}

-* Topology -
+Topology:
-      Network topology defines how physical or logical nodes, links and interfaces are related and arranges.
+: Network topology defines how physical or logical nodes, links and interfaces are related and arranges.
 Service topology defines how service components (e.g., VPN instances, customer interfaces, and customer links) between customer sites are interrelated and arranged.
 There are at least 8 types of topologies: point to point, bus, ring, star, tree, mesh, hybrid and daisy chain.
   Topologies may be unidirectional or bidirectional (bus, some rings).

-* Topology layer -
+Topology layer:
-      Defines a layer in the multilayer topology.
+: Defines a layer in the multilayer topology.
 A multilayer topology models relationships between different layers of connectivity, where each layer represents a connectivity aspect of the network and service that needs to be configured, controlled and monitored.
-      The layer can also represent what needs to be managed by a specific user, for example IGP layer can be of interest to the user troubleshooting the routing, while the optical layer may be of interest to the user managing the optical network.
-Some topology layers may relate closely to OSI layers, like L1 topology for physical topology, L2 for link topology and L3 for IPv4 and IPv6 topologies.
-Some topology layers represent the control aspects of L3, like OSPF, IS-IS and BGP.
-The top layer represents the service view of the connectivity, that can differ for different types of services and for different providers/solutions.
+: The layer can also represent what needs to be managed by a specific user, for example IGP layer can be of interest to the user troubleshooting the routing, while the optical layer may be of interest to the user managing the optical network.
+:  Some topology layers may relate closely to OSI layers, like L1 topology for physical topology, Layer 2 for link topology and Layer 3 for IPv4 and IPv6 topologies.
+: Some topology layers represent the control aspects of Layer 3, like OSPF, IS-IS, or BGP.
+:  The top layer represents
+   the service view of the connectivity, that can differ for different types of services and for different providers/solutions.

-* Digital Map -
+Digital Map:
-      Basis for the Digital Twin that provides a virtual instance of the topological information of the network.
+: Basis for the Digital Twin that provides a virtual instance of the
+    topological information of the network.
 It provides the core multi-layer topology model and data for the Digital Twin and connects them to the other Digital Twin models and data.

-* Digital Map modelling -
+Digital Map modelling:
-      The set of principles, guidelines, and conventions to model the Digital Map using the IETF [RFC8345] approach.
+: The set of principles, guidelines, and conventions to model the
+      Digital Map using the IETF [RFC8345] approach.
 They cover the network types (layers and sublayers), entity types, entity roles (network, node, termination point or link), entity properties and relationship types between entities.

-* Digital Map model -
+Digital Map model:
-      Defines the core topological entities, their role in the network, core properties and relationships both inside each layer and between the layers.
-It is the basic topological model that is linked to other functional parts of the Digital Twin and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms), traffic engineering, different behaviors,
-      simulation, emulation, mathematical abstractions, AI algorithms,
+: Defines the core topological entities, their role in the network, core properties and relationships both inside each layer and between the layers.
+:  It is the basic topological model that is linked to other functional parts of the Digital Twin and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.
-      etc

-* Digital Map data -
+Digital Map data:
-      Consists of instances of network and service topologies at different layers.
+: Consists of instances of network and service topologies at different layers.
 This includes instances of networks, nodes, links and termination points, topological relationships between nodes, links and termination points inside a network, relationships between instances belonging to different networks, links to functional data for the instances, including configuration, health, symptoms.
-The data can be historical, real-time or future data for what-if scenarios.
+ :The data can be historical, real-time, or future data for 'what-if' scenarios.

 # Digital Map and Digital Twin Relationship

 ## Digital Twin

-The network Digital Twin (referred to simply as Digital Twin) concepts and a reference architecture are proposed in the "Digital Twin Network: Concepts and Reference Architecture" NMRG I-D {{?I-D.irtf-nmrg-network-digital-twin-arch}}.
+The network digital twin (referred to simply as Digital Twin) concepts and a reference architecture are proposed in the "Digital Twin Network: Concepts and Reference Architecture" {{?I-D.irtf-nmrg-network-digital-twin-arch}}.

-This document defines the core elements of Digital Twin - Data, Models, Interfaces, and Mapping.
+That reference document defines the core elements of Digital Twin: Data, Models, Interfaces, and Mapping.

 The Digital Twin, constructed based on the four core technology elements, is intended to analyze, diagnose, emulate, and control the physical network in its whole lifecycle with the help of optimization algorithms, management methods, and expert knowledge.

-Also, this document states that a Digital Twin can be seen as an indispensable part of the overall network system and provides a general architecture involving the whole lifecycle of physical networks in the future, serving the application of innovative network technologies (e.g., network planning, construction, maintenance and optimization, improving the automation and intelligence level of the network).
+Also, that document states that a Digital Twin can be seen as an indispensable part of the overall network system and provides a general architecture involving the whole lifecycle of physical networks in the future, serving the application of innovative network technologies (e.g., network planning, construction, maintenance and optimization, improving the automation and intelligence level of the network).

 ## Digital Map

 Digital Map provides the core multi-layer topology model and data for the Digital Twin and connects them to the other Digital Twin models and data.

-The Digital Map modelling defines the core topological entities (network, node, link and interface), their role in the network, core properties, and relationships both inside each layer and between the layers.
+The Digital Map modelling defines the core topological entities (network, node, link, and interface), their role in the network, core properties, and relationships both inside each layer and between the layers.

-The Digital Map model is a basic topological model that is linked to other functional parts of the Digital Twin and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms), Traffic Engineering (TE), different behaviors and actions, simulation, emulation, mathematical abstractions, AI algorithms, etc.
+The Digital Map model can be approached as a topological model that is linked to other functional parts of the Digital Twin and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms), Traffic Engineering (TE), different behaviors and actions, simulation, emulation, mathematical abstractions, AI algorithms, etc.

 The Digital Map data consists of virtual instances of network and service topologies at different layers.
-The Digital Map provides the access to this data via standard APIs for both read and write operations (write operations for offline simulations), with query capabilities and links to other YANG modules (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachement Point (SAP) {{?RFC9408}}, Inventory {{?I-D.draft-ietf-ivy-network-inventory-yang}}, and Assets {{?I-D.palmero-opsawg-dmlmo}}) and non-YANG models.
+The Digital Map provides the access to this data via standard APIs for both read and write operations (write operations for offline simulations), with query capabilities and links to other YANG modules (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachement Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and Assets {{?I-D.palmero-opsawg-dmlmo}}) and non-YANG models.

 ## Digital Map as a Prerequisite for Digital Twin

-One of the important requirements for the digitalization and Digital Twin is to ease correlating all models and data to topological entities at different layers in the layered twin network.
+One of the important requirements for Digital Twin is to ease correlating all models and data to topological entities at different layers in the layered twin network.
 The Digital Map aims to provide a virtual instance of the topological information of the network, based on this Digital Map Model.
-Building a Digital Map is prerequisite towards the Digital Twin.
+**Building a Digital Map is prerequisite towards the Digital Twin.**

-The Digital Map model/data will provide this missing correlation between the topology models/data and all other models/data: KPIs, alarms, incidents, inventory (with UUIDs), configuration, traffic engineering, planning, simulation ("what if"), emulations, actions, and behaviors.
+The Digital Map model/data provide this missing correlation between the topology models/data and all other models/data: KPIs, alarms, incidents, inventory (with UUIDs), configuration, traffic engineering, planning, simulation ("what if"), emulations, actions, and behaviors.

 Some of these models/data provide a device view, some provide a network or subnetwork view, while others focus more on the customer service perspective.
 All these views are needed for both inner and outer closed-loops.

 It is debatable what is part of the Digital Map itself versus what are pointers from the Digital Map to some other sources of information.
-As an example, the Digital Map should not specifically include all information about the device inventory (product name, vendor, product series, embedded software, and hardware/software versions, as specified in Network Inventory (IVY) WG, https://datatracker.ietf.org/doc/charter-ietf-ivy/ ): a pointer from the Digital Map to another inventory system might be sufficient.
+As an example, a Digital Map should not specifically include all information about the device inventory (product name, vendor, product series, embedded software, and hardware/software versions, as specified in Network Inventory (IVY) WG, for example.
+A pointer to another inventory system might be sufficient or support of means that ease the mapping between inventory and topology.

-Similarly, the Digital Map should not specifically contain incidents, configuration, data plane monitoring, or even assurance information, simply to name a few.
+Similarly, Digital Map should not specifically contain incidents, configuration, data plane monitoring, or even assurance information, simply to name a few.

-The following are some Digital Twin use cases that require Digital Map:
+The following are sample Digital Twin use cases that require Digital Map:

 * Generic inventory queries
 + Service placement feasibility checks